 Two-Week Instrument Rated Pilot

-In as few as 11 days you will have the skills necessary to become an Instrument Rated Pilot!
-We will fly two or three times per day with ground instruction between each flight.
-In about 11 days, with your dedication, you will be ready to become a proficient Instrument Rated Pilot.
-We have a pass-rate on our check rides in excess of 98%!
+In as few as 12 days (weather permitting) you will have the skills necessary to become an Instrument Rated Pilot!
+We will fly two times per day with ground instruction between each flight.
+In this timeframe, with your dedication, you will be ready to become a proficient Instrument Rated Pilot.
+We have a pass-rate on our check rides more than 98%!

 Syllabus Based Training

 We have adopted the ASA Complete Instrument Pilot syllabus-based training program.
 The program covers all the information necessary to become an Instrument Rated Pilot, preparing you for your check ride.
 With our program, we provide you all the materials you will need throughout the course.

 Once we receive your deposit, we will provide you with an online Ground School course that allows your instructor to have visibility of your progress and be able to tailor your one-on-one ground school when you arrive.
 This course provides you with an e-book, over 10 hours of video presentations, and practice quizzes to prepare you for your written knowledge exam.
 We have found this to be much more beneficial and practical than the standard ground schools other flight schools use.
 You will need to pass the Instrument Rating FAA Written Knowledge Exam prior to starting your accelerated program.
 Upon successful completion of the practice tests, you will receive a certificate to present when taking your written test.

 Come prepared with the following information: